gopi487krishna/gopi487krishna.github.io/_tabs/about.md

 order: 4
 ---

 Hi Guys!
 My Name is Gopi Krishna Menon, and I am a PhD scholar at IIIT-Delhi (India).
-I research in the compilers domain and love playing with
+My research is in domain of Compilers and love playing with
-Optimizations, Language Design and Operating Systems design and development (Linux).
+Optimizations, Language Design and OS development.

 | Favorite OS                    | Windows 11, Linux (Arch and Ubuntu variants)         |